Oreva-J/deocker-python-flask/README.md

 # Dockerizing a flask application

-solution is in the solution folder
+Solution is in the solution folder